 So, who invented the American comic book?

 From comic strips to comic books, the road was easy.
-In fact, what is known as the first American comic book was in fact a collection of works previously published on a comic strip.
+What is known as the first American comic book was in fact a collection of works previously published on a comic strip.
 It was The Yellow Kid in McFadden’s Flats.
 The Yellow Kid was an American comic strip character created and drawn by Richard F. Outcault in the comic strip Hogan’s Alley that appeared from 1895 to 1898 in Joseph Pulitzer’s New York World—and later in William Randolph Hearst’s New York Journal.

 The Yellow Kid in McFadden’s Flats is known for being the first book described as a “comic book.”
 Before it, this terminology wasn’t used.